Felix-Paetsch/P-C-effect-demo/notes.md

 TODO:

+Respond to messages:
+To Promises (and make sure these are pushed in the correct order to the task queue)

 Notes: It actually still is a structural problem and fails even the first time..
+Main Problem: You always have to yield the correct one, or the timeout causes a deadlock.. you could repeatedly check that it is ok now...
+We have to start listening before sending (?!)

 -   CleanUp eventlisteners => Get rid of some state <3
 -   Aquire/use/release?